Keristero/ecs-ai/docs/examples/text-adventure/client.md

 - **WebSocket API**: Real-time bidirectional communication
 - **DOM API**: Functional HTML composition and manipulation
 - **Local Storage**: Could be extended for client-side preferences

-This client demonstrates how to build a responsive, real-time game interface that effectively communicates with an ECS-based game server while maintaining clean functional programming principles and an engaging retro user experience.

----

-*Generated from ecs-ai project documentation consolidation* *Last updated: 2025-10-15*